 We’ve established that Allen was a natural runner, punishing blocker, talented receiver, and, when called upon, a decent passer.
 As important to his legacy as his prodigious on-field accomplishments, however, may be his strength of character.

 Davis valued loyalty and reportedly considered Allen’s refusal to cross sides during the strike, as well as his frequent holdouts, as personal betrayals.
 As an act of retribution, Allen believed, Davis refused to release or trade him, instead preferring to let him sacrifice his body as a 205 pound blocking back.
 It was rumored that Davis instructed the coaching staff not to play him and even went as far as warning quarterback Jay Schroeder not to look to him on pass plays.
 Despite knowingly fighting an uphill battle, the star running back didn’t create tension in the locker room and, in fact, was universally respected by his peers.

 Even after filing an antitrust suit against the NFL (helping pave the way for unrestricted free agency) and publicly lamenting that Davis robbed him of his prime, his teammates honored him with his fifth Commitment to Excellence Award.
 He was a steadfastly unselfish teammate, even at the expense of his own legacy, and the guys in the locker room recognized both his resilience and his leadership.
 To paraphrase Allen: You can’t pretend to be tough; either you are or you aren’t.
 Both mentally and physically, Marcus Allen was tough.
 He is also one of the all-time greats.

 - Treating post-season/bowls separately, as does the Heisman Trust. ↩

-- He added an additional 124 yards in a Rose Bowl loss to Penn State. ↩
+- He added an additional 124 yards in a Fiesta Bowl loss to Penn State. ↩

 - He also took home the Maxwell Award and the Walter Camp Award. ↩